 Question: How many ships were in each of the Rebel Alliance's five squadrons (Gold, Red, Green, Gray and Blue) at the Battle Of Endor?

-New today Answer: The Alliance Navy has 12 fighters to each squadron therefore there were 60 fighters spread among the aforementioned squadrons over 600 fighters present in the battle in other unnamed fighter groups.
+Answer: The Alliance Navy has 12 fighters to each squadron therefore there were 60 fighters spread among the aforementioned squadrons and over 600 fighters present in the battle in other unnamed fighter groups.

 Question: According to what I've heard, when a Jedi dies and accepts it, their body disappears. (like Yoda and Obi-Wan) Darth Vader accepted that he was going to die, so why didn't he disappear?
 Is disappearing more complex than that, or did Darth Vader not really accept his death, and if not, why?

 Answer: Vader's body, does disappear off-screen and only his armour is cremated.
 The ability to cause one's body to disappear after death appears to be a matter of choice by the deceased as evidenced in the EU when Mara Jade Skywalker (Luke's wife) only allows her body to disappear when her killer (Jacen Solo) arrives for her funeral.

 Question: Does anyone know why Han's line was changed to, "It's alright.
 I can see a lot better now." from, "It's alright trust me."
 In the scene right before he shots the sarlacc to save Lando?

 Answer: Probably because the director, George Lucas, liked that line better.
 It's not unusual for dialog and action to change slightly with multiple takes of a particular scene, seeing what works best.

 Question: Why are there transports in the Battle Of Endor?
 It doesn't seem sense that transports were to go into to battle without any armament at all.
 Also, the Death Star II is seen firing on one of these transports.
 Wouldn't it be more reasonable to fire on Home One?